sourcegraph/about/handbook/engineering/distribution/gitlab_native_local.md

 ## Sourcegraph instance

-Launch a Sourcegraph instance as usual with `dev/start.sh` or `enterprise/dev/start.sh`.
+Launch a Sourcegraph instance with `dev/start.sh` or `enterprise/dev/start.sh`.

 If you need a TLS endpoint for the Sourcegraph instance (for example to debug secure-only cookies) you can use [Caddy](https://caddyserver.com/), [ngrok](https://dashboard.ngrok.com/get-started) or similar to create the TLS endpoint and reverse-proxy the Sourcegraph instance.